Appealing a decision from VA

 Supplemental Claim:

-The second option you have is to request VA re-adjudicate the claim based on "New and relevant" evidence.
+The second option you have is to request VA re-adjudicate the claim based on "New and Relevant" evidence.
 This is the same proceedure as previously mentioned under "Supplemental claim (having VA re-adjudicate a previously denied claim)" However, the only difference here is that you would be submitting the VAF 20-0995 within the one year appeals period, and the effective date of any grant in benefits may go back to the date of the orginal claim (depending on what the "new and relevant" evidence dictate).
 The reviewer will review the "new and relevant" evidence and make another decision based on that by issuing a rating decision.
 The claimant then can either file another Supplmental claim (with "new and relevant" evidence), request a HLR, or appeal directly to the BVA within one year from the date of the letter notifying the claimant of VA's decision.

 VAF 20-0995